Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

     ![Zombie Detector](./Advanced%20Computer%20Vision%20with%20TensorFlow/Images/Zombie%20detection.png)

 ## 2. Custom Models, Layers and Loss Functions:

+These are extra technqiues that could be used to customize Tensorflow models.
+It can be be useful to create models from scratch for improved performance.
+On lower level, it is possible to customize the layers that can be inserted into a Tensorflow model.

 ## 3. Custom and Distributed Training:

+Training neural networks are computationally intensive.
+This means that without powerful GPU's, the time to train can be excessive.
+One way to mitigate against this problem is to use distributed training.
+It will speed up training to produce faster results.
+Distributed training involves distributing the workload across multiple GPU's, and the trained model is returned as a single entity.

 ## 4. Generative Deep Learning with Tensorflow: